Why You Should Check Your Credit Score Early and Often

 Credit scores are largely based on information lenders provide to credit reporting agencies like Experian, Equifax and TransUnion.
 Variables that impact your score include your payment history, your mix of credit, how long you've used credit and how much you're using of your available revolving credit from credit cards and lines of credit.

 Scoring models may also factor in the credit checks lenders make when you apply for new credit.
 These hard inquiries do have a slight negative impact on your score, because they indicate that you're looking for credit.
 However, one or two inquiries won't have a big impact—just avoid making too many credit inquiries at once.
+That's why you should start building good credit scores.

 Monitor your credit

-Checking your credit reports is critical because they have such a direct connection to your score.
+Checking your credit reports is critical because they have such a direct connection to your scores.
 Each year you're entitled to a free copy of your credit reports from Experian, Equifax and TransUnion that you can access through AnnualCreditReport.com.
 The credit reporting agencies may get information from different sources, so you should view reports from all three.

 If you want to access your free reports more frequently, you're in luck.
 As part of an Equifax data breach settlement, all US consumers can get six free credit reports per year through 2026 by visiting the company's website.
 In addition, due to the COVID-19 crisis, all three credit reporting agencies are enabling consumers to access free weekly online reports through April 2021.